 26.8 OTHER AWARDS FOR STAFF.

 b.
 Mary Jo Small Staff Fellowship Award Program.
-This is an award that University of Iowa staff may use to help defray costs of course work, regional, national, or international meetings or workshops, training opportunities on and off-campus, and/or work-release time to prepare publications.
+This is an award that University of Iowa staff may use to help defray costs of regional, national, or international meetings or workshops, training opportunities on and off-campus, and/or work-release time to prepare publications.
 Specific award guidelines available through Learning and Development's web site include:

 (2) Selection for the awards will be based upon documentation of recognized contributions that support the University's mission and goals.